cccohen/Salto/readme.txt

 Automated generation and optimization of neuron models
 ------------------------------------------------------------------------------------------------------------------------------
 To run a model for the first time:
-	- Download and install NEURON.
+	- Download and install NEURON (https://github.com/neuronsimulator/).
 	- Import cellular morphology via getmorph.hoc.
 	- Load morphology with loadmorph.hoc to identify recorded sections
 	- Run setup.hoc